yiliyassh/opentoolkits/distro.md

 -  2022-07-21 >Ubuntu now certified to run on Dell XPS 13
 -  2022-06-15 >Ubuntu Core 22 launches with optional real-time kernel
 -  2022-05-31 >Ubuntu 21.10 nears its end of life
--  2022-05-27 >Ubuntu users struggle with out of memory service
 -